Civil conflicts in Vietnam (1945–1949): Nationalist Parties Front

 After the Viet Minh seized Hanoi on August 19, 1945, Lê Khang led a group of Việt Nam Quốc Dân Đảng from Hanoi to Vĩnh Yên on the Lào Cai – Hanoi railway.
 On August 29, 1945, thousands of Viet Minh supporters from three neighboring districts approached the VNQDĐ base in Vinh Yen and called on them to join the parade through the town.
 But the VNQDĐ refused, the Viet Minh shot VNQDĐ members.
 VNQDĐ returned, killed and captured about 150 people.

 On September 18, 1945, Hoàng Văn Đức, leader of the Democratic Party of Vietnam, and representatives of the Democratic Republic of Vietnam government from Hanoi came to Vinh Yen to negotiate.
 The negotiations failed, Lê Khang attacked Phúc Yên but unsuccessful.
 Government forces launched a counter-offensive in Vinh Yen but failed to capture the town.
 After that, both sides ceased fire for several months.
 The Nationalists did not compete with the Viet Minh for influence in the countryside, except for occupying Tam Long farm in Vinh Yen.
 In early December 1945, the Viet Minh attacked Tam Long but were repelled.

-Gen. Võ Nguyên Giáp described the leaders of Viet Quoc and Viet Cach as people who considered themselves patriots but were in fact just "a group of reactionaries trying to find attention" with the support of Kuomintang.
-In addition, the Chinese forces also pressured members of the Viet Quoc to hold important positions in the government.
+Gen. Võ Nguyên Giáp described the leaders of VNQDĐ and Đồng Minh Hội as people who considered themselves patriots but were in fact just "a group of reactionaries trying to find attention" with the support of Kuomintang.
+In addition, the Chinese forces also pressured members of the VNQDĐ to hold important positions in the government.
 Giáp believed that there was no different than replacing French colonialism with Chinese domination.
-Ho Chi Minh advised Giáp to be patient, because Viet Quoc had the strong support of 200,000 Chinese troops stationed throughout the North.
+Ho Chi Minh advised Giáp to be patient, because VNQDĐ had the strong support of 200,000 Chinese troops stationed throughout the North.